deepbot86/Seq2SeqDistill/readme.md

 ### Distilling a custom trained BART model with custom trained tokenizer
     python main.py --model-type bart --teacher facebook/bart-base --teacher-local-path /path/to/teacher/model --custom-tokenizer-local-path /path/to/custom/tokenizer --dataset samsum --dataset-input-column source --dataset-target-column target --output-dir /path/to/output/dir

-## Arguments

-Here is a brief explanation of the arguments:

---model-type: The type of the model.
-Currently, only 'bart' and 't5' are supported.
---teacher: The Hugging Face model name of the teacher model.
---teacher-local-path: The local path of the teacher model.
---custom-tokenizer-local-path: The local path of the custom tokenizer.
---num-encoder-layers: The number of encoder layers in the student model.
---num-decoder-layers: The number of decoder layers in the student model.
---hidden-dim: The hidden dimensions of the student model.
---vocab-size: The vocabulary size of the student model.
---dataset: The Hugging Face dataset name.
---dataset-input-column: The input column name in the dataset.
---dataset-target-column: The target column name in the dataset.
---dataset-local-path: The local path of the dataset.
---output-dir: The output directory of the distilled model.

-Please note that if you are using a custom trained model, you should provide the local path of the model and set the corresponding Hugging Face model name to None.
-Similarly, if you are using a local dataset, you should provide the local path of the dataset and set the Hugging Face dataset name to None.

 # For distributed training using torchrun
 e.g. running the code on ml.p3.16xlarge instance that has 8 V100 GPUs, NUM_GPUS_YOU_HAVE should be set to 8